smugford/resume/README.md

 > Senior Cloud Engineer in the Cloud Delivered VPN Team at Cisco Umbrella

 #### Responsibilities:
-* Respond to Cloudwatch Alarms and ensure whatever is triggering the alarm is Resolved ASAP
+* Monitoring VPN Tunnel Traffic on Cisco Data Centers around the world.
-* Updating AWS Infrastructure for various clients with differing tool sets and AWS Services
+* Writing/Updating Code (Terraform, Bash, Python, Etc) for day to day cloud engineering tasks.
 * Rotating On Call to ensure someone is manning the ticketing system at all times
-* Weekly and Daily Standups with various clients to determine priorities, current issues, and proposed fixes
+* Weekly and Daily Standups to determine priorities, current issues, and proposed fixes
 ---

 ### Senior Devops Engineer
 > DevOps Engineer in the Managed Services Department Onica.com